HarshTantak/HarshTantak/README.md

 # 🚀 Welcome to My GitHub Profile!

+Hey there!
+I'm **Harsh Tantak** — a data-driven problem solver with a passion for building scalable AI systems and actionable analytics.

-Hi there!
-I'm **Harsh Tantak**, a data science graduate student passionate about leveraging data to solve real-world problems.
-With hands-on experience in machine learning, NLP, and AI, I build scalable applications and insightful dashboards.
-I'm currently pursuing an M.Sc in Statistics and Data Science at NMIMS Mumbai.
+With hands-on experience across LLMs, GNNs, and full-stack ML pipelines, I thrive at the intersection of data, code, and creativity.
+Currently pursuing my M.Sc. in Statistics and Data Science at NMIMS Mumbai, I'm on a mission to turn complex data into powerful outcomes.

+Let’s build something meaningful. 🚀

 ---